camiorca/isi-solutions/README.md

 Repo for ISI Solutions Form questions.

 Sadly I got sick and wasn't able to complete the whole challenge, but I'll be happy to solve the rest on a pair-programming call if you'd like.
+If it's ok with you guys, I'll solve the rest of the problems in a different branch just to make sure I'm able to.

 ## Q2
 Just imagine that we have already prepared lists of articles that are similar.
 You can see an example below: